MIC-DKFZ/TractSeg/examples/Tractometry_documentation.md

 TractSeg provides an easy way to do so by following these steps (latest `master` branch needed):
 1. Go to the folder where you have your `Diffusion.nii.gz`, `Diffusion.bvals`, `Diffusion.bvecs` and `FA.nii.gz` files.
 They should rigidly be aligned to MNI space, if not add the option `--preprocess` in step 2 and `Diffusion.nii.gz` will automatically be rigidly registered to MNI space (but not `FA.nii.gz`.
 You have to take care of that).
-2. Create Tract Orientation Maps and use them to do bundle-specific tracking:
+2. Create segmentation of bundles:
-`TractSeg -i Diffusion.nii.gz --output_type TOM --output_multiple --track --keep_intermediate_files` (runtime on GPU: ~5min 51s)
+`TractSeg -i Diffusion.nii.gz --output_type tract_segmentation --output_multiple_files --keep_intermediate_files` (runtime on GPU: 2min ~14s)
+(**Note**: if you already have the MRtrix CSD peaks you can also pass those as input and add the option `--skip_peak_extraction` which is faster)
 3. Create segmentation of start and end regions of bundles:
-`TractSeg -i tractseg_output/peaks.nii.gz -o . --skip_peak_extraction --output_type endings_segmentation --output_multiple_files --keep_intermediate_files` (runtime on GPU: ~49s)
+`TractSeg -i tractseg_output/peaks.nii.gz -o . --skip_peak_extraction --output_type endings_segmentation --output_multiple_files --keep_intermediate_files` (runtime on GPU: ~42s)
+4. Create Tract Orientation Maps and use them to do bundle-specific tracking:
+`TractSeg -i tractseg_output/peaks.nii.gz -o . --skip_peak_extraction --output_type TOM --output_multiple_files --keep_intermediate_files --track --filter_tracking_by_endpoints` (runtime on GPU: ~3min 34s)
+(**Note**: `--filter_tracking_by_endpoints` only keeps those fibers starting and ending in the regions segmented in step 2 and 3.
+On low resolution datasets the results from step 2 and 3 might not be so good and subsequently the resulting tractograms are sometimes very sparse or empty.
+If that is the case manually check the results of the previous steps.)
-4. Run tractometry:
+5. Run tractometry:
 `cd tractseg_output`
 `Tractometry -i TOM_trackings/ -o Tractometry_subject1.csv -e endings_segmentations/ -s ../FA.nii.gz` (runtime on CPU: ~20s)
 Tractometry will evaluate the FA along 20 equality distant points along each streamline.
 Finally it will take the mean for each of those 20 points over all streamlines.
-5. Repeat step 1-4 for every subject (use a shell script for that)
+6. Repeat step 1-4 for every subject (use a shell script for that)
-6. Plot the results with [this python code](https://github.com/MIC-DKFZ/TractSeg/blob/master/examples/plot_tractometry_results.ipynb)
+7. Plot the results with [this python code](https://github.com/MIC-DKFZ/TractSeg/blob/master/examples/plot_tractometry_results.ipynb)

 ### Further options
 Instead of analysing the FA along the tracts you can also analyze the peak length along the tracts.
 This has one major advantage: The peaks are generated using Constrained Spherical Deconvolution (CSD) which can handle crossing fibers in contrast to FA which can not.
 How does TractSeg analyze the peak length along a certain tract: